DoDAO-io/dodao-aave-guides/generated/markdown/decentralized-lending.md

 - [ ]  maximum limit depends on the account type in Aave.
 - [x]  There is no such limit for lending.Users can lend as much they can.
-- [ ]  lenders can lend assets upto one million usd.
+- [ ]  Lenders can lend assets upto one million usd.
 - [ ]  None of these